ray-project/ray/doc/source/tutorial.rst

 Put and Get
 ~~~~~~~~~~~

-The commands ``ray.get`` and ``ray.put`` can be used to convert between Python
+The commands ``ray.put`` and ``ray.get`` can be used to convert between Python
-objects and object IDs, as shown in the examples below.
+objects and object IDs and back, as shown in the examples below.

 Converting a Python object into an object ID with ``ray.put``: